Gray categories with duals and their diagrams: Duals as functors of 2-strict tricategories

-This implies that the\ $*$-dual of the triangulator defines an invertible 3-morphism $\Phi_F=T^*_{F^\#}: 1_{F^\#}\Rrightarrow \#1_F$ with $\Phi_{1_\mathcal C}=1_{1_\mathcal C}$ in $\mathcal{G}_{op}$.
-For each pair of composable 1-morphisms $\nu: F\Rightarrow G$, $\rho: E\Rightarrow F$ in $\mathcal G(\mathcal C,\mathcal D)$, one obtains a 2-morphism $\Phi_{\rho,\nu}: \#\rho\circ\#\nu\Rrightarrow\#(\nu\circ\rho)$ in $\mathcal{G}_{op}(\mathcal{C},\mathcal{D})$ by
+This implies that the\ $*$-dual of the triangulator defines an invertible 3-morphism $\Phi_F=T^*_{F^\#}\colon 1_{F^\#}\Rrightarrow \#1_F$ with $\Phi_{1_\mathcal C}=1_{1_\mathcal C}$ in $\mathcal{G}_{op}$.
+For each pair of composable 1-morphisms $\nu\colon F\Rightarrow G$, $\rho\colon E\Rightarrow F$ in $\mathcal G(\mathcal C,\mathcal D)$, one obtains a 2-morphism $\Phi_{\rho,\nu}\colon \#\rho\circ\#\nu\Rrightarrow\#(\nu\circ\rho)$ in $\mathcal{G}_{op}(\mathcal{C},\mathcal{D})$ by

-The corresponding Gray diagram and its projection are given in Figure \ref{crossdiags} c), d).
+The corresponding Gray diagram and its projection are given in Figure \ref{crossdiags} c), d) and in Figure \ref{crossdiags_slice} a).
 It follows directly from the invertibility of the triangulator and the tensorator that $\Phi_{\rho,\mu}$ is invertible, and the naturality of the tensorator implies that it is natural in both arguments.
 It remains to prove the identities

 and the commutativity of the diagram